-On December 22, 2017 the Tax Cuts and Jobs Act was signed into law.
-The Tax Cuts and Jobs Act makes significant changes to the U.S. federal income tax rules for taxation of individuals and corporations, generally effective for taxable years beginning after December 31, 2017.
-In addition to reducing corporate and non-corporate tax rates, the Tax Cuts and Jobs Act eliminates or restricts various deductions.
-Most of the changes applicable to individuals are temporary and would apply only to taxable years beginning after December 31, 2017 and before January 1, 2026.
-The Tax Cuts and Jobs Act makes numerous large and small changes to the tax rules that do not affect REITs directly but may affect our stockholders and may indirectly affect us.
+On December 22, 2017, tax legislation commonly referred to as the Tax Cuts and Jobs Act was signed into law.
+The Tax Cuts and Jobs Act makes significant changes to the U.S. federal income tax rules for taxation of individuals and corporations.
+Most of the changes applicable to individuals are temporary and would apply only to taxable years beginning before January 1, 2026.
+The Internal Revenue Service ("IRS") has issued significant proposed guidance under the Tax Cuts and Jobs Act, but guidance on additional issues, finalization of proposed guidance and possible technical corrections legislation may adversely affect us or our stockholders.
+In addition, further changes to the tax laws, unrelated to the Tax Cuts and Jobs Act, are possible.